dart-lang/language/working/333 - shared memory multithreading/proposal.md

 ### Why not compile time isolation?

 It is tempting to try introducing a compile time separation between functions which only access `shared` state and functions which can access isolated state.
+However an attempt to fit such separation into the existing language quickly breaks down.

 One obvious approach is to introduce a modifier (e.g. `shared`) which can be applied to function declarations and impose a number of restrictions that